vportens/minishell/README.md

     stuct cmd_line   *next;
 }
 ```
-## 2. Separation of word in commande_line
+## 2. Separation of words in commande_line
-Now you go your list of commande_line with, you will have to got your list of word
+Now you have got your list of commande_line, you need your list of words.
-For that, use the quoting rule and separete your commande_line in a link list of word
+For that, use the quoting rules and separate your commande_line in a link list of words.
 ```
 struct token{
     char            *word;